gzpan/Translation-on-Tars-Documents/tars_tup.md

 Key description:

-> * indicates that the structure is smaller than the comparison symbol.
-By default, Struct is not less than the operation.
-If the key is defined, it is less than the comparison character.
+> * Indicates the '<' symbol.
+By default, Struct does not support the '<' operation.
+If the key is defined, it will generate '<' symbol.

 Key details: